Vikki Carr: Career

 In 1968, Carr taped six specials for London Weekend TV.
 She made frequent appearances on various television programs, such as ABC's The Bing Crosby Show in the 1964–1965 season.
 She appeared on The Carol Burnett Show in 1969.
 In 1970, she was named "Woman of the Year" by the Los Angeles Times.
 A favourite of Johnny Carson's, she appeared more than 30 times on The Tonight Show Starring Johnny Carson, even hosting on occasion.

 She received a star on the Hollywood Walk of Fame in 1981.
 Carr also achieved the rare feat of singing for five presidents during her career: Richard Nixon, Gerald Ford, Ronald Reagan, George Bush and Bill Clinton.
-The bi-cultural nature of her career has included recording with Vicente Fernandez and Pepe Aguilar while the likes of Frank Sinatra and Dean Martin were friends.
+The bi-cultural nature of her career has included recording with Vicente Fernandez and Pepe Aguilar, while Frank Sinatra and Dean Martin were friends.